ashleighdevito/tableau-challenge/README.md

 * Finally, a bar chart showing the five most popular stations broken into the days of the week for each ride.

+This project was completed for the Case Western University Data Analytics Boothcamp.